 You can have more than one connection to the same server.
-For more information, see "Managing Default Server Connections," on page 18.
+For more information, see Managing Default Server Connections.

 If your login credentials contain non-alphanumeric characters, you might need to escape them.
-For more information, see "Providing Login Credentials," on page 17.
+For more information, see Providing Login Credentials.

-If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to complete running.
+If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to finish.